Keyboard shortcuts

 • Generates gov/config.toml

-• Creates subdirectories for rfcs, adrs, work items
+• Creates subdirectories for rfcs, adrs, work items, and verification guards

 • MUST error if already initialized (unless --force)